-The Audit Committee carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act and the Code of Corporate Governance.
+The Audit Committee carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act 1967 and the Code of Corporate Governance.
 In performing those functions, the Audit Committee carried out the following:

-- Review the scope and results of internal audit procedures with the internal auditor; - Review the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit; - Review the assistance given by the Company's management to the independent auditor;
+- Review the scope and results of internal audit procedures with the internal auditor; - Review the audit plan of the Company's independent auditor and any recommendations on internal accounting controls arising from the statutory audit; - Review the assistance given by the Company's management to the independent auditor; - Review the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 March 2022 before their submission to the Board of Directors, as well as the independent auditor's report on the balance sheet of the Company and the consolidated financial statements of the Group; - Review transactions falling within the scope of Chapter 9 of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist ("Catalist Rules");

-DIRECTORS' STATEMENT
+DIRECTORS' STATEMENT (CONT'D)

-Audit committee (cont'd)
+Audit committee (Cont'd)

-- Review the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 March 2021 before their submission to the Board of Directors, as well as the independent auditor's report on the balance sheet of the Company and the consolidated financial statements of the Group; - Review transactions falling within the scope of Chapter 9 of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist ("Catalist Rules"); - Review the half yearly and annual financial statements and results announcement before submission to the Board of Directors for approval, focusing in particular on changes in accounting policies and practices, major risk areas, significant adjustments resulting from the audit, compliance with accounting standards and compliance with the Catalist Rules and any other relevant statutory or regulatory requirements; - · Review the independence and objectivity of the independent auditor; and - Make recommendations to the Board of Directors on the appointment, re-appointment and removal of independent auditor, and approve the remuneration and terms of engagement of the independent auditor.
+- Review the half yearly and annual financial statements and results announcement before submission to the Board of Directors for approval, focusing in particular on changes in accounting policies and practices, major risk areas, significant adjustments resulting from the audit, compliance with accounting standards and compliance with the Catalist Rules and any other relevant statutory or regulatory requirements; - Review the independence and objectivity of the independent auditor; and - Make recommendations to the Board of Directors on the appointment, re-appointment and removal of independent auditor, and approve the remuneration and terms of engagement of the independent auditor.